‘People don’t want to buy a quarter-inch drill bit. They want a quarter-inch hole.’

 But attitudes were changing and it was an advertising executive at Pepsi who spotted this trend.

-The man in question was Alan Pottasch, who decided that the brand should stop talking about their product and instead, start talking about the user…
+The man in question was Alan Pottasch, who decided that the brand should stop talking about its product and instead, start talking about the user…

 …and more specifically, those who saw themselves as different to the previous generation.